 What about the qualities to look for when hiring a remote employee?
 Do you look for a potential hire with a timid personality or a daring character?
 Are you looking for a team player or an independent worker?
 Will you be willing to give every “promising” employee a job offer after one online interview?
 Your leverage as an employer instantly diminishes if you can’t perform a good background check on an offshore candidate.

 These small differences have been reasons why most businesses look for a full-time employee.
 Outsourcing from freelancing websites alone can cost much more than necessary.
-In addition to that, screening applicants takes longer as qualified applicants are harder to find at freelancing sites.
+In addition to that, screening applicants take longer as qualified applicants are harder to find at freelancing sites.

 Listed down are the most common errors in hiring remote employees in the financing industry.
 Stop being blindsided and learn what you should avoid when hiring a remote employee.